All Episodes

 Hi, Rush.

-I listened to you as well as a lot of other people and listened to those people just you know, jump at their conclusions, and now here we are Friday, and you are proven to be so right.
+I listened to you as well as a lot of other people and listened to those people just jump at their conclusions.

-Um you just showed your greatness again, and I thank you.
+You just showed your greatness again, and I thank you.

 I appreciate that.

-You uh I I really do.
+I really do.

 Thank you very much for that.

-Um it it it's interesting to note, I I I've gotten a couple of emails in the 24-7 account of uh uh subscribers, that Governor Ehrlich in uh in Maryland, who was one of the first out of the box this week to put this uh thing to bed saying we can't do this, it's horrible, this is terrible, is now saying he's he's he's he as he learns more, he's moderating his view on this.
+I've gotten a couple of emails in the 24-7 account of subscribers that Governor Ehrlich in Maryland, who was one of the first out of the box this week to put this thing to bed, saying, we can't do this.

 I'll tell you what this is like.

-Let me you remember the movie The Perfect Storm.
+Let me, you remember the movie The Perfect Storm?

 What we have here was the perfect panic.

-You get Cheney, you get this, you and no matter what the story is, politicians today react without thinking, without knowing, he compares them to Yosemite Sam, the old cartoon character.
+And no matter what the story is, politicians today react without thinking, without knowing.

-People on both sides of the aisle just cut hear a little bit of a news story, don't even know what it's about, bam, start firing away, the race to the cameras.
+People on both sides of the aisle just hear a little bit of a news story, don't even know what it's about.

-It's not going to happen.
+This is not going to happen.

-And they all look like I mean fools.
+And they all look like, I mean, fools.

 So you have here what I think the perfect panic.

-What what do you suppose happens when 2006 politics and a liberal lust for power and longshoreman union power and Bush hatred and uninformed reporting, and the GOP's fear of losing power all get tossed into a stew pot.
+What do you suppose happens when 2006 politics and a liberal lust for power and longshoreman union power and Bush hatred and uninformed reporting and the GOP's fear of losing power all get tossed into a stew pot and then you add in a dash of xenophobia and a touch of racism and what do you get?

 Exactly what we had earlier this week, the perfect panic.

-And I I'm gonna be fascinated here.
+And I'm going to be fascinated here.

-Well, I won't be the wrong word.
+Well, I won't be.

-It will be interesting to see how this story changes course uh over the weekend and into next week, because it cannot be sustained the way it was earlier in this week.
+It will be interesting to see how this story changes course over the weekend and into next week, because it cannot be sustained the way it was earlier in this week.

 Some of them are already starting to do that.

-Um some people still play it hardball.
+Some people still play at hardball.

-Menendez is still uh Senator Menendez still on a on a on a race race course here, uh, and a couple of other people are the longshoremen, uh, not gonna take this, standing down, laying down, sitting up, bending over, whatever position they get themselves in day to day.
+Not going to take this, standing down, laying down, sitting up, bending over, whatever position they get themselves in day to day.

-This deal includes twenty-four of them.
+This deal includes 24 of them.

-Remember that show.
+Remember that show?

 The American feminists' favorite show.